NikolasMelui/multikey-modx-template/README.md

 > Go and fu** yourself.
 J. Stat.

-You need a MySQL database for new MODX Revo project, where:
+If you need, you can create a new MySQL database for new MODX Revo project, but usually Gitify creates it automatically.
+If you want to do it yourself:
 * __db_name__ - your db name;
 * __user_name__ - your user name;
 * __user_password__ - your user password;